-I will study abroad during one of the semesters of my HITM thesis.
+I will study abroad during one of the semesters of my HITM project.
 What should I do?

-You should consult with your thesis director to come up with a three-semester HITM thesis plan before you start.
+• You should consult with your faculty director to come up with a three-semester HITM plan before you start.
 You are encouraged to think broadly about your educational and research options, including study abroad, which can greatly enrich your research experience and even position you well for applying to post-graduate fellowships like the Fulbright.
 If you wish to study abroad, you will not be registered for main campus credit hours during the semester of study abroad.
-Therefore, the Honors Program does not expect you to register for honors thesis credit hours that semester.
-So again, you should consult with your thesis director to determine out of the three semesters for the HITM thesis, which semester will you study abroad and which two semesters will you register for honors thesis credit hours.
-Doing so will help you make sure you meet the minimum six honors thesis credit hour requirement.
+Therefore, the Honors Program does not expect you to register for HITM credit hours that semester.
+So again, you should consult with your faculty director to determine out of the three semesters for the HITM project, which semester will you study abroad and which two semesters will you register for HITM credit hours.
+Doing so will help you make sure you meet the minimum six HITM credit hour requirement.
 Once you have a plan, you should email it to HITM@fsu.edu.

-Can I change my thesis director and/or a committee member after one semester?
+Can I change my faculty director and/or a committee member after one semester?

-Unless your thesis director or committee member decide not to continue their involvement, or unforeseen difficulties make it imperative for you to find a different thesis director or committee member, it is not advisable to make such a change.
-First, the thesis director and supervisory committee and you have already committed to the project and put much work into it.
-And second, your potential new thesis director may not feel comfortable supervising your HITM thesis project when another faculty member has already guided you through work on the project.
+• Unless your faculty director or committee member decide not to continue their involvement, or unforeseen difficulties make it imperative for you to find a different faculty director or committee member, it is not advisable to make such a change.
+First, the faculty director and supervisory committee and you have already committed to the project and put much work into it.
+And second, your potential new faculty director may not feel comfortable supervising your HITM project when another faculty member has already guided you through work on the project.
 Should you find yourself in a position where you are thinking about making a change, talk with your major's honors liaison for guidance.
-If you do wish to make a change, send an email with your thesis director CC'd to HITM@fsu.edu with the changes.
+If you do wish to make a change, send an email with your honors liaison CC'd to HITM@fsu.edu with the requested changes.